 What Else Can I Expect From an Online Bachelor’s in English Language Learning Program?

 Each school has distinct curricula for an ESL bachelor’s degree.
 For instance, a bachelor’s in teaching ESL to K–12 learners includes coursework about children.
 While a program with a TEFL specialization includes classes on cultural diversity.
 Core ESL concepts will be a focus in programs, regardless of concentration.

 Curriculum for an Online Bachelor’s Degree in English Language Learning

-- Second Language Acquisition (SLA): These courses examine how candidates learn a foreign language.
+- These courses examine how candidates learn a foreign language.
 Students explore first language acquisition, and elements that make SLA more difficult, such as age.
-Graduates learn to teach English to non-native speakers.
+Graduates learn to teach English to non–native speakers.

-- Language Structure: Topics in this course include grammar, semantics, syntax, and the format of English sentences.
+- Topics in this course include grammar, semantics, syntax, and the format of English sentences.
 These concepts provide insight into ESL teaching careers.

-- Language and Culture: Candidates explore cultural concepts that impact language learning, including politics and social behaviors.
+- Candidates explore cultural concepts that impact language learning, including politics and social behaviors.
 Coursework prepares learners to teach ESL in multicultural schools, and oversee ESL programs.